Antonin Bobichon

-Antonin Bobichon (born 14 September 1995) is a French professional footballer who plays as a right winger for club Pau FC.
+Antonin Bobichon (born 14 September 1995) is a French professional footballer who plays as a right winger.

 Club career

 Bobichon is a youth exponent from Nîmes Olympique.
 He made his Ligue 2 debut on 17 October 2014 against Tours in a 2–1 away win, playing the entire game.

 On 7 January 2022, he joined Nancy on loan until the end of the season.

 On 6 January 2023, Bobichon signed a year-and-a-half-long contract with Ligue 2 club Laval.